 Chocolate and coffee are a natural pairing.
-In fact, they share many of the same flavour compounds!
+In fact, they share many of the same flavor compounds!
 Whether you are a coffee fan or not, I encourage you to try this and maybe leave out the espresso beans.
 BUT, if you love coffee then these will blow your mind!
 These rich and not-too-sweet Double Chocolate Espresso Cookies have a soft and tender texture thanks to 4 ounces of melted dark chocolate right in the dough, dark chocolate chunks and chocolate covered espresso beans.
 If you dip them in your coffee, then...
 WOW!

 WHY YOU WILL LOVE THIS RECIPE